 “A visual migraine is almost always a harmless event, but consultation with your ophthalmologist can help decide whether or not this is the correct diagnosis,” CEENTA Ophthalmologist Donald Stewart, MD, said.
 “Different treatments are available for patients with frequent or severe migraine symptoms."

 Pain-relieving and preventative medications are available.
 You and your doctor will discuss the right course of treatment for you.
 Also, preventative steps can be taken to avoid migraines.
 These include quitting smoking, getting more exercise, and reducing stress.

 If you have migraines and are concerned about your vision, don’t hesitate to schedule an appointment with a CEENTA eye doctor.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Stewart practices in our SouthPark and Matthews offices.
 To request an appointment with him or any of CEENTA’s eye doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 Can stress harm your vision?
 Learn more in this blog.